 Kamala village beach and headland north of the InterContinental Phuket Resort

-Kamala village beach and headland north of the resort, a 15 to 20 minute walk along the sand.
+Kamala village beach and headland north of the resort, a 15 to 20 minute walk along the sand from the property.
 Photo: InterContinental Phuket Resort press kit.

-The spa is a separate facility on the upper terrace, with treatment rooms that face the bay through floor-to-ceiling glass.
+The spa is a separate facility on the upper terrace, with treatment rooms that face the bay through glass that runs to the ceiling.
 Signature treatments run 90 minutes for around $180.
-A half-day package with two treatments and lunch at Sai Nam runs around $320.
-The spa is the on-property indulgence reviewers across all platforms most often re-book.
+A package of half a day with two treatments and lunch at Sai Nam runs around $320.
+The spa is the on-site indulgence guests most often return to.

-The main infinity pool is a single large basin with deck-level loungers and a swim-up bar that operates from 11am to 6pm.
+The main infinity pool is a single large basin with loungers at deck level and a swim up bar that operates from 11am to 6pm.
 The family pool is the secondary basin with shaded shallow ends.
 Villa categories with private plunge pools remove the question of pool crowding entirely.
-The main pool fills during the December-to-February peak but stays workable in quieter months.
+The main pool fills during the December to February peak but stays workable in quieter months.

-Five recurring complaints across the 4,200 reviews we read.
+Five recurring complaints surface among recent guests.
 Naming them now is more useful than discovering them at the resort.

 • Shuttle schedule is thin and ends at 9pm.
 Plan around it or budget around $17 each way for a taxi to Patong.
 More for further destinations.
 Covered in detail above.

-• Kids club afternoon break breaks the parent plan.
-Planet Trekkers’ published schedule has an afternoon gap that does not align with spa blocks or long lunches.
+• Kids club afternoon break can break the parent plan.
+Planet Trekkers’ published schedule has an afternoon gap that does not always align with spa blocks or long lunches.
 Workaround is to book a Pool Villa or rely on the family pool.

-• Food and beverage pricing reads hotel-island even by Phuket luxury standards.
+• Food and beverage pricing sits at the top of the market even by Phuket luxury standards.
 All-in food spend past $200 per person per day is the consensus pattern.
 Saffron and Sai Nam are worth the cost.
 The other rooms are not destinations.

-• Private cove is small and shaded by mid-afternoon.
-Beautiful in the morning, less so after 3pm.
+• Private cove is small and falls into shade by the middle of the afternoon.
+Lovely in the morning, less so after 3pm.
 The main Kamala Beach via the beach club is the alternative.
-It requires a five-minute walk through the property.
+It needs a walk of about five minutes through the property.

-• Wi-Fi in the further villa categories drops out.
-German and French reviewers flag this more often than English ones.
-For a remote-work stay, request a room block closer to the central guest services rather than the headland villas.
+• Wi-Fi in the further villa categories can drop out.
+German and French-speaking guests flag this more often than English ones.
+For a stay built around remote work, request a room block closer to the central guest services rather than the headland villas.

 Three named segments, each with a budget range and a fit reason.

-• Resort-led families with kids 4 to 12, budget $440 to $820 per night, who prioritize a Pool Villa category over a hotel-style room.
-The Family Beachfront Pool Villa absorbs the Planet Trekkers afternoon gap and gives families the privacy a 221-key resort cannot promise in standard rooms.
+• Resort-led families with kids 4 to 12, budget $440 to $820 per night, who prioritize a Pool Villa category over a standard hotel room.
+The Family Beachfront Pool Villa absorbs the Planet Trekkers afternoon gap and gives families the privacy a resort of 221 keys cannot promise in standard rooms.

-• Couples on a 5 to 7 night Kamala-anchored stay, budget $290 to $520 per night, who plan to eat on-property three nights of five.
+• Couples on a 5 to 7 night Kamala-anchored stay, budget $290 to $520 per night, who plan to eat on the property three nights of five.
 The Deluxe Sea View at the lower end or the Lagoon Pool Villa at the upper end.
 Saffron once or twice, Sai Nam for lunches, no expectation of Patong evenings.

 • IHG One Rewards Ambassador members, any budget tier, who want to use status benefits at a confirmed brand property.
 The standard suite upgrade and 4pm late checkout apply.
 The Ambassador weekend night certificate cashes in well in quieter months.

-If the trip is built around Patong nightlife, around exploring Phuket Town and Old Town food, or around hopping between west-coast and east-coast beaches, the property’s location and shuttle make it the wrong base.
+If the trip is built around Patong nightlife, around exploring Phuket Town and Old Town food, or around hopping between the west coast and east coast beaches, the property’s location and shuttle make it the wrong base.
+Some guests on those trips feel the rate buys more elsewhere.
 Consider one of the alternatives below.

 Three Phuket-region SHA-certified properties we cover separately, each chosen because it solves a specific friction the InterContinental Phuket carries.